 In 2019, the Company acquired a 70% ownership interest in MediTaurus LLC ("MediTaurus"), a company formed by Jokubas Ziburkas PhD, a neuroscientist and leading authority on cannabidiol ("CBD") and the endocannabinoid system, in exchange for \$2.8 million of cash and stock.
-The Company currently sells CBD products developed by MediTaurus under its FloranceTM brand, and expects to acquire the remaining 30% of MediTaurus in 2021.
+The Company currently sells CBD products developed by MediTaurus under its FloranceTM brand.